 “When we surpass 50% renewable energy penetration, we will begin to see the full effects of reduced external impact on energy prices,” the ministry said.
 This shift will ultimately lower electricity costs for households and businesses, making energy more affordable and stable across the country.

-The project also showcases the importance of international cooperation.
-Aguas de Ponta Preta, operated by a Spanish company, has brought valuable expertise and experience to the development of this photovoltaic plant.
+The project also highlights the value of international cooperation.
+Although Aguas de Ponta Preta is a Cape Verdean company, it is operated by a Spanish firm that contributed valuable expertise to the plant’s development.

 Cape Verde’s Renewable Energy Targets